Messerschmitt Me 262: Introduction

 On 19 April 1944, Erprobungskommando 262 was formed at Lechfeld just south of Augsburg, as a test unit (Jäger Erprobungskommando Thierfelder, commanded by Hauptmann Werner Thierfelder) to introduce the Me 262 into service and train a corps of pilots to fly it.
+However, on 18 July 1944, Thierfelder was killed in a crash while piloting his Me 262, which had caught fire.
 On 26 July 1944, Leutnant Alfred Schreiber, while flying over Munich, with the 262 A-1a W.Nr.
 130 017, encountered a Mosquito PR Mark XVI reconnaissance aircraft, of No. 540 Squadron RAF, piloted by Fl.
 Lt.
 A.E.
 Wall.
 Schreiber attempted to shoot down the unarmed Mosquito, though Wall evaded Schreiber's three attack runs, to land safely at Fermo, Italy, after the first air-to-air use of a jet fighter.
 Sources state the Mosquito had a hatch fall out, during the evasive manoeuvres, though the aircraft returned to RAF Benson on 27 July 1944, and remained in service until it was lost in a landing in October 1950.
 On 8 August 1944, Lt.
 Joachim Weber of EKdo 262 claimed the first kill by a 262, of a reconnaissance Mosquito, PR.IX LR433, of 540 squadron, over Munich, killing the pilot, Fl.
 Lt.
 Desmond Laurence Mattewman and navigator Flight Sergeant William Stopford.

 Me 262 A-1a on display at RAF Cosford.

-Major Walter Nowotny was assigned as commander after the death of Thierfelder in July 1944, and the unit redesignated Kommando Nowotny.
-Essentially a trials and development unit, it mounted the world's first jet fighter operations.
-Trials progressed at a slow pace; it was not until August 1944 that initial operational missions were flown against the Allies; the unit made claims for 19 Allied aircraft in exchange for six Me 262s lost.
-Despite orders to stay grounded, Nowotny chose to fly a mission against an enemy bomber formation flying some 30000 ft above, on 8 November 1944.
-He claimed two P-51D Mustangs destroyed before suffering engine failure at high altitude.
-Then, while diving and trying to restart his engines, he was attacked by other Mustangs, forced to bail out, and died.
-The Kommando was then withdrawn for further flight training and a revision of combat tactics to optimise the Me 262's strengths.
+After Thierfelder's death, Major Walter Nowotny was assigned as commander on 25 September 1944, and the unit was redesignated Kommando Nowotny.
+Though essentially a trials and development unit, it mounted the world's first jet fighter operations, beginning on 3 October 1944.
+Despite orders to stay grounded, Nowotny flew a mission on 8 November 1944 against an enemy bomber formation at some 30000 ft.
+He claimed two P-51D Mustangs before suffering engine failure at high altitude.
+While diving and trying to restart his engines, he was attacked by other Mustangs, forced to bail out, and died.
+The Kommando was withdrawn for further flight training and a revision of combat tactics to optimise the Me 262's strengths.
+By 16 November 1944, 28 of the unit's 30 Me 262s had been damaged or destroyed, against 24 claimed kills.